 At the moment (as of January 2022), Lisa has as much work as she can handle.
 But she knows that demand for her services—and services of freelance medical writers in general—could drop due to the uncertain economy.
 If that happens, Lisa will do more business development.
 She plans to start by letting past clients and contacts know that she is available for freelance work.

 Along with being flexible and proactive in exploring new opportunities, Lisa recommends that freelancers focus on types of clients who still need freelance help and in-demand services.
 Focus on industries and target markets (specific industry segments or types of clients within industries) that that offer high pay and lots of opportunities—even in an uncertain economy.

 Lisa also suggests using downtime productively.
 “I’d consider tracking industry (and worldwide) news and pointing past and present clients to information they might find relevant,” she says.
 “This approach has added value in a changing environment.”

 Before becoming a freelance medical writer in 2017, Lisa worked full-time at large medical communications agencies.
 Lisa’s freelance work focuses on medical publications (journal articles and congress activities) and her aim is “to be the easiest part of your day” for her clients.

 This post is part of my Fearless Freelancer series.
-Like Lisa, you too can become a Fearless Freelancer despite the recession.
+Like Lisa, you too can become a Fearless Freelancer despite the uncertain economy.